Find and fix writing mistakes instantly

 Before you continue with this article, it’s important to have a grasp of joining word fundamentals.
-This informative site gives all the background information you need.
+This informative site gives all the background information you need on what a subordinating conjunction is and the subordinating conjunction definition.
 Return here once you have the basics down.

 What is a subordinating conjunction?
 See if you can determine which word joins two clauses in the sentences below.

 - Joshua sneezed after a fly flew up his nose.